voltroom0606/fivevariablebettinumbers/README.md

 ### Count

-The `count` is the number of representativce ideals realizing a given Betti table type.
+The `count` is the number of representative ideals realizing a given Betti table type.

 For example,